 Conclusion

 Calculating percentages is a fundamental skill with wide-ranging applications in everyday life.
 By understanding the basic percentage formula and practicing regularly, you can confidently solve percentage problems and make informed decisions.
 Whether you are calculating discounts, analyzing data, or understanding survey results, a solid grasp of percentages will serve you well.
-In the specific case of determining what percent of 80 is 36, we have shown that the answer is 45%.
+And in the specific case of determining what percent of 80 is 36, we have shown that the answer is 45%.
 Keep practicing, and you'll master the art of percentage calculations in no time!